 Board of Directors

 Robert N. Goodman is Chairman and CEO of The Resmark Companies.
-The founder of Resmark, Mr. Goodman has 40 years of experience in real estate finance and asset management.
+The founder of Resmark, Mr. Goodman has over 40 years of experience in real estate finance and asset management.
 Since establishing Resmark in 1995, he has guided over 200 investments with approximately 30,000 single-family and multifamily residential units, and has committed approximately $3 billion of capital.
 In addition to his role as Chairman and CEO, Mr. Goodman is President of Resmark Impact Ventures.

 Mr. Goodman has served on the boards of directors of four publicly traded companies, including two REITs.
 He currently sits on the Advisory Council of the USC Lusk Center for Real Estate and the UCLA Ziman Center for Real Estate Advisory Board.
 For many years, he was on the boards of the Los Angeles Police Foundation, City of Hope National Medical Center (including two years as Chairman of the Beckman Research Institute), Bet Tzedek Legal Services, American Friends of the Hebrew University, and Oakwood School (an independent K-12 school in North Hollywood, California).

 Mr. Grahl has been with Resmark since 1999, and possesses 30 years of experience investing and managing institutional capital for residential and multifamily development.
 While at Resmark, he has originated, managed, and directed over $2.1 billion in debt and equity residential financing nationwide.
 Under his direction, the Company continues to consistently deliver good risk adjusted returns for its institutional investors.